-Intro from Pierce Porterfield: I often find myself wondering why I even participate in "music" because everything just sounds the same.
-It's learning the rules and then tweaking their boundaries that becomes the fun of this whole music thing.
+Intro from Pierce Engineer: I often find myself wondering why I even participate in "music" because everything can often just end up sounding the same.
+It's learning the rules and then tweaking their boundaries that becomes the fun of any art.
 It's more than just experience, it's spacial awareness, which gives way to the ability to utilize noise into something new.
 To me, noise is a derivative function of a space, the context in a recording.
 Sometimes you can utilize the context or you can take it away by redefining the context as a useful element.
 Here pATCHES takes us on journey of self exploration.
 How do people view noise?
 How do you harness your own creative energy to be used alongside the art of noise?

 Familiar vs. Unfamiliar

 Musicians are all too familiar with the struggle of holding a general audience’s attention, even at a live concert.
 Unless they are already inclined to listen, it seems those in attendance can be moved only to apathy, heads bowed to their phones or turned toward friends in a chat with only an occasional glance or nod in acknowledgement of the stage.
 What’s behind the general disinterest in music?
 Russolo offers some ideas: